-In FY23 Bisalloy is continuing with its growth strategy of focusing on the premium grades of QT steels from its Unanderra plant, including armour and defence grades while developing the volume growth of other products including those sourced from Bisalloy's CJV operation.
+In FY24 Bisalloy is continuing with its growth strategy of focusing on the premium grades of QT steels from its Unanderra plant, including armour and defence grades while developing the volume growth of other products including those sourced from Bisalloy's CJV operation.

-This strategy and focus has resulted in market share gains in the second half of FY22 with good momentum going into FY23.
-Despite this, Bisalloy is forecasting profitability to be down in FY23 due to increased headwinds compared to FY22 as highlighted earlier in this document.
+This strategy and focus has resulted in market share gains in FY23 with good momentum going into FY24.